patcat/GameOfLifeOmega2/README.md

-# Game of Life on the Onion Omega 2+
+# Conway's Game of Life on the Onion Omega 2+

 This is a fun little experiment to run Conway's Game of Life on an [Onion Omega 2+](https://onion.io/omega2/).